+- 2. Add administrators and coaches.
 Choose: Add a new administrator or coach.
-Do this step before adding the team photo.
-Follow the step-by-

-3. Upload your team photo.

-Choose: The Edit button that corresponds with your sport.

-- a.
-Following the instructions, upload your team photo.
+Do this before adding team photos.
+Follow the step-by-step instructions, making sure that you SAVE the photos and information.
+Do not use all capital letters. - 3.
+Upload your team photo.
+Choose The Edit button that corresponds with your sport. - a.
+Following the instructions upload your team photo.
 SAVE changes. - b.
-Assign administrators.
+Assign staff members.
 Use the pull-down menus to assign staff members to be included in this program.
-SAVE changes. - c.
-Add your cutline.
-List the individuals (first and last name) in each row.
+SAVE changes to staff assignments. - c.
+Add your cutlines.
+List individuals (first and last name) in each row.
 Do not use all capital letters.
 Do not include numbers, year in school, etc. Please use the following to designate supervisors in the photo: Head Coach John Smith, Asst.
 Coach Billy Bob, Mgr.
 Jane Doe.
-SAVE changes to cutline. - 4.
-Make sure that you have completed all other State Final information for the program.
+Save changes to cutlines. - 4.
+Go to School Photos Menu and review for accuracy.
+If everything is correct, you can exit the Schools Center.